rfcamo/group5project/README.md

 Our project name will simply be referred to as: COVID-19 - Data Assessment: group5project

 Reasoning of topic choice:
-Almost everyone has been touched by Covid-19 in one way or another; whether that is through the form of: restrictions, employment life and those personally dealing with the devistating disease.
-We wanted to create a snapshot into the true impacts of the virus.
+Almost everyone has been touched by Covid-19 in one way or another.
+Whether that is through the form of: restrictions, employment life and those personally dealing with the devistating disease, we wanted to create a snapshot into the true impacts of the virus.

 The project scope will cover :
 1. What is the impact of Covid-19 on Australia?
-1.1.
-What is the specific effect of Covid-19 on the macro-economy of Australia?
+2. What is the specific effect of Covid-19 on the macro-economy of Australia?
-1.1.1.
-Were there any differences between State and Territories?
+3. Were there any differences between State and Territories?

 Acknowledgements
 Scope of data:

 The sheer size of the macro economy meant we needed to decide on specific areas of measurement (e.g.) categories.

 Limitations of Data:

 This will not cover all industry sectors of business performance.